IMMA: Immunizing text-to-image Models against Malicious Adaptation: Introduction

 To countermeasure these adaptations, open-source models have users agree that they will not use the software for ``the purpose of harming others'' in their licenses~\cite{sd_license} or implement safety checks that would censor inappropriate generated content~\cite{rando2022red}.
 Nonetheless, these approaches do not have real enforcing power.
 Users can trivially disregard the license and remove the safety filters~\cite{smith2022}.

 To address these loopholes, recent data poisoning techniques have shown a promising path towards preventing malicious adaptations~\cite{shan2023glaze,liang2023adversarial,pmlr-v202-salman23a}.
 The main idea is to \textit{protect images} by modifying them with imperceivable changes, \eg, adversarial noise, such that adaptation methods confuse the style and content of the images and fail to generalize.
-A key shortcoming of these methods is that the burden of enforcement is on content creators.
-The artists need to apply these techniques before releasing their artwork.
-Contrarily, we present an alternative paradigm that places this burden on the model releasers.
+A key shortcoming of these methods is that the burden of enforcement is on \textit{content creators.} The artists need to apply these techniques before releasing their artwork.
+Contrarily, we present an alternative paradigm that places this burden on the \textit{releaser of open-source models.}

-In this paper, we propose to ``{\bf I}mmunnize'' {\bf M}odels, \ie, make them more resistant, against {\bf M}alicious {\bf A}daptation; in short \textbf{IMMA}.
+In this paper, we propose to ``{\bf I}mmunnize'' {\bf M}odels, \ie, make them more resilient, against {\bf M}alicious {\bf A}daptation; in short \textbf{IMMA}.
 The goal of IMMA is to make adaptation more difficult for concepts that are deemed malicious while maintaining the models' adaptability for other concepts.
 At a high level, we propose an algorithm to learn model parameters that perform \textit{poorly} when being adapted to malicious concepts, \eg, mimicry artistic style.
-In~\figref{fig:teaser}, we illustrate the effect of IMMA when mimicking Picasso's style.
-As can be seen, the model with IMMA fails to mimic the style.
+In~\figref{fig:teaser}, we illustrate the effect of IMMA when mimicking Picasso's style; the model with IMMA fails to mimic the style.